Scouting teaches responsibility. It teaches young people to take on a role in which they’re accountable to their fellow Scouts.

 By the time he becomes an Eagle Scout, a young man will have served at least 16 months in a position of responsibility.
 It’s kind of a dress rehearsal for life.
 Taking on added responsibilities in a safe setting, where failing is OK, prepares him for life.

 In a Boy Scout troop, there are 16 eligible positions of responsibility for Star and Life.
-There are even more if you count positions in a Venturing crew or Sea Scout ship.
-(See the next section for more on that.)
-For Eagle, there are 15 options within the troop and more in a crew or ship.
+For Eagle, there are 15 options within the troop.

 Junior Assistant Scoutmaster